-It is our policy to give regular homework in some specific curriculum areas.
+It is our policy to give regular homework in specific curriculum areas.
 Children are asked to take home tasks in Mathematics or English weekly to support the work in the classroom and parents are encouraged to participate where practicable.
+We use a range on line apps which can help in specific core curriculum areas, for example, Times Table Rock Stars, Phonics Play and Nessy.
+Children use these in school and at home.